Background pattern

 3. How to use Atosiban EVER Pharma

-Atosiban EVERPharma will be administered in a hospital by a doctor, nurse, or midwife.
+Atosiban EVER Pharma will be administered to you in a hospital by a doctor, nurse or midwife.
 They will decide how much you need.
-They will also ensure that the solution is transparent and free of particles before administering the medication.
+They will also make sure, before administering the medicine, that the solution is clear and free of particles.

-Atosiban EVERPharma will be administered intravenously in three stages:
+Atosiban EVER Pharma will be administered intravenously (into a vein) in three stages:

 • The first intravenous injection of 6.75 mg in 0.9 ml will be administered slowly into your vein over one minute.

-• Then, a continuous infusion (drip) will be administered for 3 hours at a dose of 18 mg per hour.
+• Then, a continuous infusion (drip) will be administered over 3 hours at a dose of 18 mg per hour.

-• Next, a continuous infusion (drip) will be administered for a maximum of 45 hours, or until your uterine contractions have stopped, at a dose of 6 mg per hour.
+• Then, a continuous infusion (drip) will be administered for up to 45 hours, or until your uterine contractions have stopped, at a dose of 6 mg per hour.

 The total duration of treatment should not exceed 48 hours.